The reasons for taking a course are:

 To complete a course, a participant must:

 Yes.
-In 2012, our company was awarded Accredited Provider status by the Supreme Court of Pennsylvania Continuing Legal Education Board (PA CLE Provider #8578).
+In 2012, our company was awarded Accredited Provider status by the Supreme Court of Pennsylvania Continuing Legal Education Board (PA CLE Provider #8578) and the State Bar of California (CA CLE Multiple Activity Provider #16537).
 We will provide certification of completion to participants who would like to apply on their own for credit in jurisdictions where we have not applied for approval.

 LawMeets® is an approved provider for both its live and online courses.
 If you are interested in receiving credit for our online courses, check with your State CLE Board for rules pertaining to online learning.
 Rules on credit differ from state to state.
 For example, Pennsylvania attorneys may earn up to 4 CLE credit per compliance period via online courses (or 4 out of 12 credits per year); New Jersey and Delaware attorneys may earn up to 12 CLE credits per compliance period via online learning (or 12 out of 24 credits per two years).